alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 * Add the application to the [Deploy_App job][deploy-jenkins] in Jenkins (click Configure)
 * Run the [Deploy_App job][deploy-jenkins] using with `with_migrations` option to get started

+When adding your application to `data/application.yml` - ensure your new repository has a description set in the "About" section on github.
+This will be used to describe what your app is on the [application listings](https://docs.publishing.service.gov.uk/#applications) and is also required to render an application page.

+If you do not do this, you may see Middleman errors when the docs are building which reference attempts to modify a frozen empty string.

 ## Configuring the app for Jenkins

 Create a `Jenkinsfile` in your repo with the following content.